LucDemortier/LucDemortier.github.io/_portfolio/4_fletcher.md

 All tweets collected for this analysis were created in a 24-hour period starting at 17:00 (EDT) on May 26, 2015 (Figure 1).
 A total of 10,138 tweets with the keyword "yoga" were collected and stored in a Mongo database.

-{% maincolumn /assets/img/TweetsYoga/Tweet_Times.png 'Figure 1: Creation times (in 2015) of the tweets collected for the present analysis.
-The wide gap in the middle represents a period during which data collection was disabled.' %}
+{% maincolumn "assets/img/TweetsYoga/Tweet_Times.png" "Figure 1: Creation times (in 2015) of the tweets collected for the present analysis.
+The wide gap in the middle represents a period during which data collection was disabled." %}

 Using Python's guess_language module, only tweets in English were kept, reducing the total to 7,244.
 After removing duplicates, 4,779 distinct tweets were left for analysis.
 To get some insight into the duplicates, I histogrammed in Figure 2 the number of "emissions" per tweet:

-{% maincolumn /assets/img/TweetsYoga/Tweet_Emissions.png 'Figure 2: Number of emissions per tweet, for the collection of yoga tweets used in this analysis.' %}
+{% maincolumn "assets/img/TweetsYoga/Tweet_Emissions.png" "Figure 2: Number of emissions per tweet, for the collection of yoga tweets used in this analysis." %}

 The tweet with the largest number of emissions (238) was an invitation:

 `"RT @mohitfreedom: #LetsStayfree and be #SultansOfStyle at @IndianEmbassyUS Yoga Day celebrations of PM of #India @narendramodi http://t.co/…"`

 The RT tag at the beginning signals that this is a retweet, and the ellipsis at the end indicates truncation (at least partly due to Twitter inserting the retweet tag).

 Python provides the TextBlob module to estimate the subjectivity and polarity of a text.
 Subjectivity is expressed on a scale from 0 to 1, whereas polarity goes from -1 to +1.
 Being akin to mood, polarity can be negative, neutral, or positive.
 Figure 3 shows a plot of subjectivity versus polarity for all 4,779 distinct tweets in the analysis.
 The distribution is skewed towards positive polarity, but positive tweets tend to be more subjective.
 Almost all tweets with zero subjectivity (1,656) have zero polarity (1,649).

-{% maincolumn /assets/img/TweetsYoga/Subj_vs_Pol.png 'Figure 3: Scatter plot of subjectivity versus polarity for the tweets used in the analysis, with projections.
-Note the log scale on the y-axes of the projections.' %}
+{% maincolumn "assets/img/TweetsYoga/Subj_vs_Pol.png" "Figure 3: Scatter plot of subjectivity versus polarity for the tweets used in the analysis, with projections.
+Note the log scale on the y-axes of the projections." %}

 To prepare the tweets for further processing I tokenized them, removed the "stopwords", stemmed the remaining tokens (words), added n-grams{% sidenote 1 'n-grams are contiguous sequences of n tokens.
 I chose to work with 1-grams, 2-grams, and 3-grams.' %}, and removed n-grams that appear in more than a fraction `max_df=0.80` of all tweets, or in less than a fraction `min_df=0.01`.
 Here is an example tweet and how it changes after each of these operations: